TheWrongAlice/zenhub-slack-bot/README.md

 ## Installation

 ### Creating the Slack app
-The easiest way is to create a configuration of Slack's own _Bots_ app.
+The easiest way is to create a configuration of Slack's own _Bots_ app.<br />
 Go to https://slack.com/apps/A0F7YS25R-bots and click "Add Configuration" to get started.

 ### Setting up the bot application
-_I'll assume that you are familiar with node.js.
+_We'll assume that you are familiar with node.js.
 Otherwise there are tons of guides online._

 Before we can get started, you need to set some environment variables.
 ```